 Thérèse has lived in these woods for over thirty years, has been a nurse, a practicing midwife doing home and clinic births in Kitsap County, and was the Midwifery Program Director at Seattle Midwifery School for 13 years.
 Over 60 years old now, at this point in her life, she offers her gifts as an ordained minister through The International Assembly of Spiritual Healers and Earth Stewards using earth-based rituals, songs, drumming, and practices that awaken us in our bodies and connect us more deeply with Mother Earth.
 She offers healing in groups, spiritual circles, one-to-one and couples counseling.

-Influenced by her intense work with women giving birth, and grounded by her long-time Buddhist meditation practice, Thérèse began exploring the “women’s blood mysteries” and old goddess religions in the 1980s.
-She began learning from and with mentors and various groups who were likewise inspired to develop a spirituality that connected their bodies with Mother Earth, a mix of wiccan, goddess and Native American spiritual teachings.
-The most recent addition to the Women’s Mysteries School is her services offering Holistic Pelvic Care to women, after becoming certified in this work through a training with Tami Lynn Kent in September 2013.
+Influenced by her intense work with women giving birth and midwifery organizations, grounded by her long-time Buddhist meditation practice, Thérèse began exploring the “women’s blood mysteries” and old goddess religions in the 1980s.
+She began learning from and with mentors and various groups who were likewise inspired to develop a spirituality that connects our human bodies with Mother Earth, a mix of wiccan, goddess and Native American spiritual teachings.
+The most recent addition to the Women’s Mysteries School are her services offering Holistic Pelvic Care to women, after becoming certified in this work through a training with Tami Lynn Kent in September 2013.

-Tere has been at Sacred Groves since mid-2004 when she “fell down a rabbit hole” and found herself in a beautiful new world, wearing a hat that fit perfectly.
-She has worked as a carpenter since her early 20’s and is a wonderfully competent “handy-woman” who can build, do plumbing and electrical work.
-She oversaw the construction of our beautiful Round House, the two Bed’n’Breakfast yurts, the nearby studio (aka “Castle”), and continues to tend the many structures and projects at Sacred Groves. (for photos of the construction of the Round House, click here).
+Tere has been at Sacred Groves since mid-2004 when she “fell down a rabbit hole” and found herself in a beautiful new world, slipping into a shoe that fit perfectly.
+She has worked as a carpenter since her early 20’s, a competent “handy-woman” who can build, do plumbing and electrical work.
+She has built and continues to maintain all of our facilities here at the Groves.
+Tere also considers cooking as one of her “love languages,’ bringing home-cooked food to many of gatherings, in addition to her big heart and welcoming hugs.

 is to open our home and land as an ‘eco-retreat’ for overnight stays, rituals, healing work, music, learning, prayer and retreat time in the woods.
 We also role-model a lifestyle that respects and protects Mother Earth now and for the future.